dsingh44/GeoQuiz/README.md

 # GeoQuiz Android App

 ## Introduction
-Geoquiz is a simple Android quiz app that challenges users with geography-related true or false questions.
+Geoquiz is a Android quiz app that challenges users with geography-related true or false questions.
 Users can test their knowledge about various facts related to countries, oceans, and more.

 ## Features
 - True or false questions about geography-related topics.